fzliu/radient/examples/drug_discovery.md

 Ibuprofen's similarity with many of these drugs is clear: Loxoprofen, Phenylacetic acid, Naproxen, Fenoprofen, and Ketoprofen, are, like Ibuprofen, all analgesic, anti-inflammatory drugs.
 Surprisingly, Mandelic acid and Oxeladin are relevant too; some studies show that they also possess anti-inflammatory properties.

+Keep in mind that this is a highly simplified example - modern drug discovery pipelines are extremely complex, and vector search is one of the many ways that new molecules are discovered.

 For convenience, here's the full script:

 ```python